 Sally is a leading public law and regulatory advisor and litigator.
-She founded and leads our public law and government practice.
-She provides pragmatic and analytical advice, targeted at resolving disputes with the best possible client outcomes.
+She leads Simpson Grierson's public law and government practice and is known for delivering pragmatic and analytical advice, targeted at resolving disputes to secure the best possible client outcomes.

-Sally helps both public and private clients to manage a wide range of public law and regulatory issues – including regulatory disputes, judicial review and declaratory judgment.
-She has particular expertise in contested matters and in seeking and resisting urgent injunctions and interim orders.
+Sally helps both private and public clients to manage a wide range of public and administrative law and regulatory issues - including regulatory disputes, judicial review and declaratory judgment.
+She has particular expertise in contested matters, has appeared as lead counsel in the Supreme Court and regularly appears in the High Court and Court of Appeal.
+She has particular experience in seeking and resisting urgent injunctions and interim orders.

-Sally authored the New Zealand chapter of the International Data Guidance Notes on Whistleblowing and was co-author of New Zealand Law Society national ‘Judicial Review’ Seminar (Feb-March 2021).
+Sally has been a co-author of New Zealand Law Society national ‘Judicial Review’ Seminar since 2021.

 Public Law